wpmetabox/docs/_docs/extensions/mb-settings-page.md

 Note:

 - You must set `settings_pages` to the ID of the settings page.
 If you want to add meta boxes to 2 or more settings pages, set it to an array of settings pages' IDs
-- [All fields settings](https://docs.metabox.io/field-settings/) are exactly the same as for posts.
+- [All fields settings](https://docs.metabox.io/field-settings/) are the same as for posts.
-- The settings page uses 2 columns layout, which mimic WordPress post screen and the value for `context` has the same meaning.
+- The settings page uses 2 columns layout, which mimics the WordPress post screen, and the value for `context` has the same meaning.

 ## Creating Customizer settings

-This is a quick video that demonstrate how to use MB Settings Page to create custom panels, sections and fields in the Customizer.
+This is a quick video that demonstrates how to use MB Settings Page to create custom panels, sections, and fields in the Customizer.
 You'll see how easy it is to turn a settings page into a Customizer panel.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/LeV0CsiTe74" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Creating a Customizer panel

-The idea behind Customizer support is map a settings page to a Customizer panel.
+The idea behind Customizer support is to map a settings page to a Customizer panel.
 And each meta box in the settings page will be a Customizer section.
 The mapping is quite simple, clear, but very powerful.
 It allows you to bring everything in a settings page into the Customizer with a single line of code.

 To bring a settings page to the Customizer, simply select the "Customizer" settings if you use Meta Box Builder, or add `'customizer' => true` if you use code as follows: